GlassesSA helps South Australians obtain low-cost glasses or, for those with serious eye conditions, no-cost contact lenses.

 How often can I get contact lenses?

-If you are eligible for contact lenses, you are entitled to them as often as they are certified as being clinically necessary by the optometrist or ophthalmologist for one of the prescribed eye conditions.
+You are entitled to new contact lenses as often as they are certified as being clinically necessary by the optometrist or ophthalmologist for one of the prescribed eye conditions.

 Eligibility for glasses